 The Friends Meeting House in York Street has been Bath Quakers’ spiritual home for 150 years, and it’s where we continue to hold our Meetings for Worship today.

-We are fortunate to have a building in the heart of a busy city , well-served by public transport, and perfectly placed for Bath Quakers to play a full and active part in the community.
+In the heart of a busy city, it’s well-served by public transport, and well placed for Bath Quakers to play a full and active part in the community.
 The Meeting House itself is grade II listed, an architectural gem .
 It represents our presence in the City and is central to our witness .